sandanuwan99/sandanuwan99/README.md

 ---

 ### 🔬 About Me
-- 🌟 I’m currently working on **Web Development for the Department of Chemistry**
+- 🌟 I’m currently working on **Web Development for the Department of Chemistry (IT) Faculty of Science University of Peradeniya **
 - 🤝 Collaborating with **the Head of the Department of Chemistry**

 ---